yinloonkhor/studying-machine-learning/README.md

 - DeepSeek R1 Theory Overview | GRPO + RL + SFT: [Link](https://youtu.be/QdEuh2UVbu0?si=TgYZqkqZRr2nEWLL)
 - Stanford Univ CREATED the S1 Reasoning LLM (o1, R1): [Link](https://youtu.be/3tM3yc9UI84?si=CZ9LjOShcELdC4kk)

+## Projects
+After learning these knowledge, I think it's time to get my hands dirty by trying some projects.
+My current idea is a specialized LLM for technical knowledge retrieval and reasoning which will be updated in another repo.
+Stay tuned!

 ### 👋 Connect!
 Reach me out on [LinkedIn](https://www.linkedin.com/in/yinloonkhor/) for any possible projects.
 I need money💰😆